The registrar compiles and maintains permanent academic records for all students. Grades are assigned by instructors as follows:

 |C||2.0 points/semester credit|

 |F, DFD, I, W, CR-NC||no points|

 The grade point average (GPA) is calculated by dividing the total number of grade points by the number of semester credits carrying numerical equivalent grades.
 Excluded from the GPA calculation are all courses in which the designation DFD, I, W, or CR-NC was awarded.
 The GPA is based entirely on Lewis & Clark coursework.

 The Office of the Registrar processes grades during the two weeks following examinations.
 Students may access their grades online.
-Students who wish to have their grades mailed must submit their request in writing to the Office of the Registrar.

 Academic Grievance Procedure